 “Hello, you remember me?

-Reykon’s rap verse is about how he wishes they could escape to their planet as well.
+Reykon’s rap verse is about, how he wishes they could escape to their planet as well.
 He wants to keep out other influences, like friends that have negatively affected the relationship.
-The collaborative narrative is a great push for Kali into the world of Latin pop, as her second full-Spanish single following Tirano (the Spanish translation of her hit Tyrant).
-With a large underground following – thanks to her work with Tyler the Creator and added fuel from her feature on the Daniel Caesar single, Get You – this single will help her put down even deeper roots within the gaining latin-pop music scene of the US.
+The collaborative narrative is a another great push for Kali into the world of Latin pop, as her second full-Spanish single following Tirano (the Spanish translation of her hit Tyrant).
+With a large underground following – thanks to her work with Tyler the Creator and added fuel from her feature on the Daniel Caesar single, Get You – this single will help her put down even deeper roots within the gaining latin-pop music scene here in the U.S.

 We added the noted tracks below, just in case you missed them in our previous Muze Mondaze coverage:

 Tyler J. Drinnen, is the Founder and Editor in Chief of iTEM MAGAZINE,